biocorecrg/ELIXIR_containers_nextflow/README.md

     * Build and run Docker image from existing recipe:
       * Build and from recipe *build, run*
       * Use Docker image interactively *run -it*
-      * Checki running containers, stopping an starting containers: *ps, rm*
+      * Checking running containers, stopping a starting containers: *ps, rm*
       * Remove images: *rmi*
       * Exporting containers into tar files and importing them back
       * Tagging an image: *tag*